 “There is evidence that the Prime Minister encouraged the police to brutalise the women.
 One officer pulled up a woman’s skirt and threw her into the crowd shouting ‘treat her as you wish’.
 The Daily Mirror featured a picture of a woman on the ground surrounded by men and police.
 The government demanded it be removed from the front page.

 “The protest became known as Black Friday.
 Three women died as a result of injuries from the police action including Mary Clark, Emmeline Pankhurst’s sister.
-“In Parliament Square we mark the victory for women’s rights.
+“In Parliament Square, we mark the victory for women’s rights.
 In 1918 Westminster passed an act granting the vote to eight million women over the age of 30.
 The following year Nancy Astor became the first woman MP to take her seat in parliament.
-2018 will be the 100th anniversary of women’s suffrage.”
+2018 was the 100th anniversary of women’s suffrage.”

 Book a tour with Mary Carroll